Measuring the ROI of employee engagement [free calculator]

 — Caitlin Upshaw, founder of Rad HR Friends

 Engaged employees work more productively because they’re more driven.
 Of course, they’re motivated by factors like recognition and monetary rewards — but highly engaged employees are inspired by intrinsic factors, too.
-They enjoy learning, growing, and seeing their professional efforts bear fruit.
+They feel appreciated at their workplace and enjoy learning, growing, and seeing their professional efforts bear fruit.

 But how do you know if your engagement efforts are impacting employee productivity?
 Try tracking productivity metrics and comparing them against your engagement program.